-- With over 30 investors, 1Berkshire has gained momentum and continues to invite additional businesses to become involved with and support economic growth through 1Berkshire.
+- With over 30 investors, 1Berkshire gained momentum and continued to invite additional businesses to become involved with and support economic growth through 1Berkshire.

-- Efforts to create a Berkshire Brand that will work across all constituent audiences has reconvened and messaging, using the research collected in Phase I, is currently under development.
+- Efforts to create a Berkshire Brand that will work across all constituent audiences entered into Phase II – creative development, using the research collected in Phase I.

-- David Curtis, the 1Berkshire Economic Development Specialist, continues working with Berkshire-based businesses to help them grow, as well as potential new businesses who are looking to establish themselves in the County.
+- David Curtis, the 1Berkshire Economic Development Specialist, continued working with Berkshire-based businesses to help them grow, as well as potential new businesses looking to establish themselves in the County.

-- The research portion of the Berkshire Branding Initiative was completed, providing several key-insights that will serve as the foundation of a Berkshire message that will resonate with raising awareness of the area as a good place to work, to live, and to visit.
+- The research portion of the Berkshire Branding Initiative was completed, providing several key-insights that serve as the foundation of a Berkshire message to raise awareness of the area as a good place to work, to live, and to visit.

 - Community leaders became well acquainted with the Central Station, as it hosted over 300 meetings (with over 4,000 attendees in total!) in its meeting spaces space for various organizations